 Go natural and look for pure nut butters that have no added ingredients.
 By themselves they can taste strange, especially if you’re used to branded peanut butter, but when mixed in with other ingredients they are a fantastic addition.

-In 100 grams of peanut butter there is approximately 25 grams of protein, so you can see why it’s a great source, but be aware of the higher fat content.
+In 100 grams of peanut butter there is approximately 25 grams of protein, so you can see why it’s a great source.
 A tablespoon of peanut butter has roughly four grams of protein, so not a bad addition in moderation.

 Chia and flax seeds are a healthy protein source with good fibre content to boot.
 Adding them to your ingredient list is a great option, just be aware that when left to soak in liquid chia seeds take on a gelatinous texture.
 If you add them into your container before whizzing all the ingredients up, they can become stuck to the bottom.
 To avoid this you can grind the seeds before you add them in, or simply soak them while you prepare the other ingredients.
 One tablespoon of chia or flax seeds contains around 2 grams of protein.